-Short Answer: Because we are the most qualified, most experienced and work to the highest standards of imaging, analysis and reporting.
+Short Answer: We are the most qualified and experienced facility that works to the highest standards of imaging, analysis and reporting.

 Above all, we are personally and professionally committed to provide the highest quality thermology study for each and every patient.

-BI-RADS® is a registered trademark of the The American College of Radiology
+BI-RADS® is a registered trademark of The American College of Radiology

 Therma-Scan Reference Laboratory, LLC.

-Therma-Scan is certified facility by the American Academy of Thermology
+Therma-Scan is certified facility by the American Board of Thermology